voruti/json2config/README.md

 To append channel links to *already existing* .items files, you can use the second feature.
 If you already have some `*.items` files in your configuration, it's recommended to also including these files i.e. moving them into the same directory.
-By default (when the appending feature is enabled!!) the tool will use channel links from the `org.eclipse.smarthome.core.thing.link.ItemChannelLink.json` file and append them to all `*.items` files in the same directory.
+By default, (when the appending feature is enabled!!) the tool will use channel links from the `org.eclipse.smarthome.core.thing.link.ItemChannelLink.json` file and append them to all `*.items` files in the same directory.
 Alternatively you can adjust the program arguments to specify the file locations: